LukaB25/Foodie-Society/README.md

 For the about us section I decided to create two articles contained within the div elemeent to contain two paragrafs split by an image and to be centered and aligned with each other.

 Next task is to create the meet up section.

+While creating the footer.
+I was reserching the ways to reverse the list order and have found a solution on [StackOverflow](https://stackoverflow.com/questions/47031111/displaying-the-list-items-in-reverse-order-using-css) so I used the following code from there and modified it to my needs: ul {
+-moz-transform: rotate(180deg);
+-webkit-transform: rotate(180deg);
+transform: rotate(180deg);
+}

+ul > li {
+-moz-transform: rotate(-180deg);
+-webkit-transform: rotate(-180deg);
+transform: rotate(-180deg);
+display:inline-block;
+}